-• A Not-For-Profit Museum & Archives dedicated to the history of Colchester County, Nova Scotia, Canada
+• A Not-For-Profit Museum & Archives dedicated to the history of Colchester County, Nova Scotia

 Museum